andreiolaru-ro/FLASH-MAS/doc/routing.md

 * entity directory
     * correspondence between (short) entity names and their complete names
     * short names can be used if they are in the directory
-    * if it is not in the directoy, it can be attempted to be used as a long name
+    * if it is not in the directory, it can be attempted to be used as a long name
     * the short name if after the last slash, or if there is any double slash, everything after the double slash, if the group of 2 or more slashes is not preceded by a colon (e.g. http://server/path//entity/with/slashes)
+      * or rather, one can iterate through different slash-separated prefixes of the name, beginning with the entire name and than moving to progressively shorter prefixes
     * pairs can be given
       * in configuration
       * when first sending to an entity